What Is Galantamine (Razadyne)?

 Cholinesterase inhibitors help to prevent the breakdown of acetylcholine, which is a neurotransmitter involved in learning and memory.1 By preventing the breakdown of the chemical, communication between nerve cells in the brain may be improved.
 This can lead to a slowing down of symptoms or a delay in exhibiting symptoms.

 Galantamine is one of these cholinesterase inhibitors, although you might know it by its brand name Razadyne.
-It comes in two formulations: regular release and extended-release (ER).
+Galantamine comes in three formulations: immediate-release tablets, extended-release (ER) capsules, and oral solution.
 Patients should talk to their doctor about which formulation is best for them and their specific situation.

 What is the ingredient in galantamine?

-The active ingredient in Razadyne is galantamine hydrobromide, a reversible acetylcholinesterase inhibitor, as the hydrobromide salt.2
+The active ingredient in Razadyne is galantamine hydrobromide, a reversible acetylcholinesterase inhibitor.2

 How does galantamine work?